deckerweb/connect-polylang-elementor/README.md

 * German (de_DE): Deutsch - immer dabei! :-)
 * For custom and update-safe language files please upload them to `/wp-content/languages/connect-polylang-elementor/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
 Also, complete custom English wording is possible with that as well, just use a language file like `connect-polylang-elementor-en_US.mo/.po` to achieve that (for creating one see the following tools).

-**Easy WordPress.org plugin translation platform with GlotPress platform:** [**Translate "Connect Polylang Elementor"...**](https://translate.wordpress.org/projects/wp-plugins/connect-polylang-elementor)
+**Easy WordPress.org plugin translation platform with GlotPress platform:** [**Translate "Polylang Connect for Elementor"...**](https://translate.wordpress.org/projects/wp-plugins/connect-polylang-elementor)

 *Note:* All my plugins are internationalized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating and validating I recommend the awesome ["Poedit Editor"](https://www.poedit.net/), which works fine on Windows, macOS and Linux.